Frequently Asked Questions

 Assistance for graduate students at Marist is available in many forms including low-interest loans and need-based grants.
-Additionally, the School of Social and Behavioral Science has a limited number of Graduate Assistantships for full-time students only.
 It is recommended that students file the Free Application for Federal Student Aid (FAFSA) online at www.fafsa.gov as soon as possible.
 Financial packages will be sent to students upon acceptance to Marist.
 For more information on financial aid opportunities and deadlines, visit www.marist.edu/financialaid/graduate/

 How long does it take to complete the Master of Education degree program?

 Coursework may be completed either through full-time or part-time study.
 The program is designed so that it can be completed by a full-time student in three to four semesters, completing 9 or 12 credits each semester.
 Part-time graduate students/candidates must complete the program within five years from matriculation in the program.